 It avoids issues with trying to get a good estimate of body fat percentage and saves people the trouble of all that pesky math.
 In my books I often use a more complicated approach but this article is about simplicity so use total weight.

 Fat Loss Fundamental 2: Set Protein Intake

 After total calories, the single most important aspect of a fat loss diet, as any readers of my books know, is total protein intake.
-There are a number of reasons for this not the least of which is this: one major concern during fat loss is the loss of lean body mass (which includes but is not limited to skeletal muscle as discussed in What Does Body Composition Mean).
+There are a number of reasons for this not the least of which is this: one major concern during fat loss is the loss of lean body mass (which includes but is not limited to skeletal muscle).

 Now, in the early days of nutritional science, researchers did a lot of work trying to determine things like whether or not carbohydrates or dietary fats were more protein sparing (e.g. did their intake prevent the loss of protein) but eventually someone had the bright idea to just test eating more dietary protein.